Meet the Team

 Kate has worked in engineering education since 2004 and is a passionate believer in problem based learning and developing the employability of students.
 She oversees International and Enterprise relationships and initiatives for the School of Engineering and Applied Science.

-Hristina is responsible for coordinating the University international recruitment engagements in Europe and Canada.
+Hristina is responsible for coordinating the University international recruitment engagements in Europe, Latin America and Pakistan.
 Hristina promotes Aston University at key events, working with agents, partners, and other key stakeholders within the markets.

 Jane leads on the development of the international pathway portfolio across the university.
 She works closely with internal stakeholders and international pathway providers to identify and coordinate quality pathway streams to Aston’s undergraduate and postgraduate programmes.
 Jane manages a number of progression and articulation agreements to facilitate these relationships.